Business routes of U.S. Route 23 in Michigan: Rogers City

 Business US Highway 23 (Bus.
 US 23) is a business loop that runs through downtown Rogers City on two-lane streets.
 The highway starts at an intersection with US 23 in Belknap Township south of downtown and passes the location of Michigan Limestone and Chemical Company's quarry on Petersville Road, the largest such quarry in the world.
 Farther north, the business loop passes the eastern end of the Rogers City Airport and turns northwesterly, parallel to, but inland from, the Lake Huron shoreline.
 Now following 3rd Street, Bus.
 US 23 runs through a residential area on the southern side of town before entering downtown.
 At the intersection with Erie Street, Bus.
 US 23 meets the eastern terminus of M-68.
 Four blocks later, the business loop comes the closest to Lake Huron in another residential area before turning to the west.
-Anorther five blocks to the west of this curve, Bus.
+Another five blocks to the west of this curve, Bus.
 US 23 terminates at an intersection with US 23 on the western edge of the city.
 The business route carries the section of the Lake Huron Circle Tour (LHCT) through Rogers City.